2020 Legislative Session Updates

 Our main goal this session continues to be reducing greenhouse gas emissions in order to increase climate resilience and transitioning to clean renewable energy economy.

-A bill prohibiting volatile Bakken crude oil train transfer or storage passed that ensures that Bakken oil is processed to remove volatility preventing risk of explosions.
+Also, a bill prohibiting volatile Bakken crude oil train transfer or storage passed that ensures that Bakken oil is processed to remove volatility preventing risk of explosions.
 This bill passed but has been challenged in court by the State of North Dakota as violating the Commerce Clause of the US Constitution.

 Click on Bill # for detailed information.
 See UPDATES below.